-For calendar year 2024, the limitation on deductions for an individual with self-only coverage under a high deductible health plan is \$4,150; the limitation on deductions for an individual with family coverage under a high deductible health plan is \$8,300.
+For calendar year 2025, the limitation on deductions for an individual with self-only coverage under a high deductible health plan is \$4,300; the limitation on deductions for an individual with family coverage under a high deductible health plan is \$8,550.

-High deductible health plan
+HSA-compatible high deductible health plan

-For calendar year 2024, a "high deductible health plan" is defined as a health plan with an annual deductible that is not less than \$1,600 for self-only coverage or \$3,200 for family coverage, and the annual out-of-pocket expenses (deductibles, copayments, and other amounts, but not premiums) do not exceed \$8,050 for self-only coverage or \$16,100 for family coverage.
-It should be noted that for family HDHP coverage, an individual embedded deductible cannot be less than \$3,200.
+For calendar year 2025, an "HSA-compatible high deductible health plan" is defined as a health plan with an annual deductible that is not less than \$1,650 for self-only coverage or \$3,300 for family coverage, and the annual out-of-pocket expenses (deductibles, co-payments, and other amounts, but not premiums) do not exceed \$8,300 for self-only coverage or \$16,600 for family coverage.
+It should be noted that for family HDHP coverage, an individual embedded deductible cannot be less than \$3,300.